mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-1.md

 the input that a user can provide at any time is very constrained.
 If you see a box that says "Save or Delete?" with two buttons, you know exactly what you can do.
 When programming there are no practical limits on what the developer is allowed to do at any given moment.
-Similarly, email users could write messages by scrolling through a list of possible words and choosing them one at a time, but it's well worth their time to learn to type instead.
+Similarly, when composing an email, users could write messages by scrolling through a list of possible words and choosing them one at a time, but it's well worth their time to learn to type instead.

 We _have_ created programming interfaces for casual users -- most notably [spreadsheet programs like Excel](http://c2.com/cgi/wiki?MicrosoftExcelProgrammingLanguage).